Body Restraints Australia - Full-Body Straps, Harness & Bondage Body Sets

-Body restraints secure the torso, chest, waist, or full body rather than just limbs.
-These systems include harnesses with multiple attachment points, straitjackets restricting arm movement, and full-body wraps immobilizing the entire form.
-Body restraints create comprehensive restriction beyond wrist or ankle limitation, often serving as central anchor points for...
+Body restraints secure the torso, chest, and full body rather than just limbs.
+These systems include harnesses with multiple attachment points, straitjackets that restrict arm movement, and full-body wraps that immobilise the entire form, creating comprehensive restriction beyond wrist or ankle limitation alone.

 About Body Restraints

 Body restraints address the torso as a foundation for comprehensive bondage.
-Wrist and ankle restraints control limb positioning but allow torso movement.
-Body harnesses restrict chest, waist, and shoulder areas, creating central attachment points for securing arms, legs, or connecting to furniture.
-This comprehensive approach prevents the full body compensation that occurs when only limbs are restrained—even bound wrists allow significant body twisting and movement that torso restraints eliminate.
+Wrist and ankle cuffs control limb positioning but allow significant torso movement and twisting.
+Body harnesses restrict the chest, waist, and shoulder areas, creating central anchor points for securing arms, legs, or connecting to furniture and other equipment.
+This comprehensive approach prevents the full-body compensation that occurs when only limbs are restrained.

 These systems suit intermediate to advanced users comfortable with more elaborate restriction.
+Materials range from quality leather harnesses with reinforced stitching to heavy canvas straitjackets, PVC designs, and specialist bondage fabrics.
+Body Stockings offer a different aesthetic by covering the body in material while still allowing arm and leg movement.
 The psychological intensity increases significantly when torso movement becomes limited—breathing awareness heightens, positional control diminishes, and vulnerability deepens.
-Body restraints require more time to apply than simple cuffs but create more complete immobilization with fewer attachment points.

 Types of Body Restraints